winningproduct/learn-portal/content/5-build/01-architectural-runway.md

 metaDescription: "Incrementally prepare the architecture to support upcoming features and other requirements.
 Strike a balance between Big-Up-Front (BUF) and No-Up-Front (NUF).
 Set up architectural collaboration between the teams as the project gets bigger."

 metaTags:
   - Stabilize
   - Architectural runway
   - Winning Product Canvas
+  - Technology Mastery
 ---

 ## Why